Simply Sacred Solutions

 4. Systemic Barriers to Treatment:

-• Limited resources and a lack of trauma-informed care within correctional facilities can perpetuate cycles of untreated trauma.
+Limited mental health services and lack of trauma-informed care in correctional facilities prevent comprehensive healing, contributing to cycles of untreated trauma.

 Emotional Trauma